Lineups set for county's city elections

-With the close of filing at noon Thursday, the slates are set for city elections in Lebanon, Mt.
-Juliet and Watertown.
+With the close of filing at noon Thursday, the slates are set for city elections in Mt.
+Juliet, Lebanon and Watertown.
 Those candidates will be joining a ballot topped by the race for president this year.

 “It’s going to be a record,” Wilson County Elections Administrator Phillip Warren.
 “We are preparing for all 90,000 voters to show up.”